What the study found

 Key points

-- Next-generation sequencing was used to confirm the reactivation.
+- Next-generation sequencing confirmed the tuberculous reactivation.

 Disclosure